cloudquery/cloudquery/website/pages/blog/how-to-find-cross-account-aws-eventbridge-usage.md

 ## Customer Query

-We would like to thank `jbarney` for sharing their use case and working with us on the below query.
+We would like to thank [James Barney](https://www.linkedin.com/in/james-barney/) for sharing their use case and working with us on the below query.
 We're especially happy when our users bring innovation and layer advanced queries on top of CloudQuery data to provide value to their organizations.

 ```sql
 SELECT *